grommet/grommet/src/js/components/Button/README.md

 **button.disabled.border.color**

 The border color when the button is disabled.
-Expects `string`.
+Expects `string | { dark: string, light: string }`.

 Defaults to